shahirulprojects/Hive/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with the latest Next.js, Hive is a cutting-edge video conferencing application that revolutionizes virtual meetings and collaboration.
+Built with the latest Next.js, Hive is a Google Meet-inspired video conferencing application that revolutionizes virtual meetings and collaboration.
 Hive integrates high-quality video and audio capabilities into one platform, simplifying meetings, webinars, and social gatherings.
 Experience enhanced connectivity and productivity with Hive.

 ## <a name="tech-stack">⚙️ Tech Stack</a>